 - Rejuvelac: Made from fermented grains

 - Kvass: There are numerous ways to make it but we suggest starting with the beet kvass version

-- Fermented Vegetable Juice: Drink the liquid produced when making sauerkraut, cultured carrots and other fermented vegetables
+- Fermented Juices from Vegetables: Drink the liquid produced when making sauerkraut, cultured carrots and other fermented vegetables.

-- Lacto-fermented Sodas: Many options available including Blueberry, Rhubarb and Ginger Ale
+- Lacto-fermented Sodas: Many options available including Blueberry, Rhubarb and Fermented Ginger Ale

 - Sweet Potato Fly: A spicy lacto-fermented beverage